Aldar0K/Aldar0K/README.md

 ## About me:
-Hello :wave:, my name is Aldar and I'am a junior frontend develop. Сurrently looking for a job :briefcase:.
+Hello :wave:, my name is Aldar and I'am a Junior Frontend Develop. Сurrently looking for a job :briefcase:.
 In turn, I offer a high performance and a strong willingness to grow and learn new skills :monocle_face:.
 You can check my [CV](https://aldar0k.github.io/cv/).
 If you have any suggestions, please contact me :email:.

 ## My contacts:
 - [My LinkedIn](https://www.linkedin.com/in/aldar-okonov-0891b4250)